wgminer/blog/structuring-design-at-2u.md

 # Some background on the company

-It's said that design without constraints is just art.
-In the same way , talking about how you manage a team without talking about the "constraints" of your organization is something totally different.

 2U was founded in 2008 and has three main offices.
-For the purposes of this article all you need to know is that all of the engineering and product development occur in NYC.
-We have designer to developer ratio of about 4:1 and each product team has it's own product manager and business analyst.
+For the purposes of this article what you need to know is that all of the engineering and product development occur in NYC.
+We have a designer to developer ratio of about 4:1 and each product team has it's own product manager and business analyst.
+The UX team has only existed for about 2.5 years and I've been running it for a little over two of those.

 ## Who does what

 One of the most important parts of structuring a team is answering the question: "who does what".
-When I took over the team, we operated as a UXaaS team.
+When I took over the team, we operated as a _UX As A Service_ team.
 That is to say, product managers would come to us and request design resources on an as-needed basis.
-We operated independently of the the developer sprints and sat together in our own little UX niche.
-This arrangement lasted for about two years but failed in the end.
+We operated independently of the the development sprints and sat together in our beautifully appointed UX niche.
+This arrangement lasted for about 18 months but ultimately failed.

-Recently, we've switched to having designers assigned to an individual product team.
-Taking cues from Spotify's organizational structure, each  team in Tech Dev operates like its own mini startup.
-These teams will consist of 4-5 Engineers, a product manager, a business analyst, and 1-2 designers.
-The whole team is physically close to each other within the office, and they spend the majority of the time interacting internally.
+Learning from our mistakes, we've switched to having designers assigned to an individual product team.
+Taking borrowing heavily from Spotify's organizational structure, each  team operates like its own mini-startup.
+Each team typically consists of 4-5 Engineers, 1-2 designers, a product manager, and a business analyst.
+Ideally, the whole team is seated within earshot of each other, and the team spends the majority of the time working and meeting amongst themselves.

 ### Why this arrangement works for us